 Paul J. Thein, ED.S.

-Manager / Owner - Senior Vice President for Advancement & Partnerships
+Manager / Owner - CEO and Senior Vice President for Advancement & Partnerships

 ED.S.
 Pittsburg State University – Major: Education Leadership; Pittsburgh, Kansas